ibrahimaluc/ECommerce-Kotlin/README.md

 technologies, libraries and tools as listed below.</b>
 <br><br>
 With this application, users can view e-commerce products by sending a request to the backend I wrote.
 They can access product details and search for products.
-He can add and remove these products to his favorite list or cart.
+They can add and remove these products to their favorite list or cart.
 Can purchase the products in the cart.
 <br><br>

 ## Libraries & Tools Client 🛠️